joelPuronaho/FP_visualization_tool/README.md

 ### Data

-<span style="text-decoration: overline;">Four input files for forest data.</span>
-The forest data has been removed.
+The real forest data has been removed.
+Ask for sample files, or add your own data.

 NUTS-data: Many alternative NUTS-shapefiles in data/nuts.
+If you have your own data, make sure it is in the same format as the initial files in data/forest/sample_data: "SSP1-RCP2.6_0_FOREST-MODEL-NAME", where:
+- "SSP1-RCP2.6" is the scenario RCP combination
+- "0": refers to the exploratory case
+- "FOREST-MODEL-NAME": change to e.g. "LPJ-GUESS"

 Example file:
 "NUTS_RG_60M_2021_4326_LEVL_2.shp"